Sobriety And The Crazy-Making World Of Social Media

 They merely move onto a different feature of the site to cope with the fact that the site is causing them stress.
 Makes no sense, and yet we do it!

 Newsfeed stressing you out?
 No worries.
-Just switch on over the my crush’s profile to see what s/he’s up to.
+Just switch on over to my crush’s profile to see what s/he’s up to.
 Oh, and message my cousin.

 Those of us who can’t get enough, begin to develop addictive, compulsive behaviors towards social media.